longpaladin/housing-loan-calculator/README.md

 Reset (button):

-- clears all the input fields to 0 or nothing
+- clears all the input fields to default current HDB values

-## Bugs present

-- During first load, if press reset, input field words overlap with number 0 in "interest rate & loan tenure"

 ## Possible fine-tuning to dos: